 Existing Parent Resident Visa applications will not be affected – your application will be assessed against the visa requirements in force when you had initially applied.
 If INZ had already begun processing your visa application on the day the changes were announced, they would adjudicate it using the old Parent Resident Visa rules.

 Professional Visa Solutions is on top of the new changes and is ready to help you with new Parent Resident Visa applications.
-You can also book a 100% free consultation regarding any questions you may have for filing an updated EOI or withdrawing your existing application.
+You can also Book a consultation regarding any questions you may have for filing an updated EOI or withdrawing your existing application.